discord-akairo/discord-akairo/docs/arguments/compose.md

 ### Validation

 Extra validation can be done on the parsed value using `Argument.validate`.
-For numerical values, `Argument.range` is a convenient method as well.
+For numbers and things with a length or size, `Argument.range` is a convenient method as well.

 ```js
 {